 You can also spend the rest of the afternoon wandering downtown Gunnison.
 Pop into boutiques and cafes along Main Street, or take in the Pioneer Museum’s mineral exhibit and awesome collection of 55 antique cars.
-The new Double Shot Cyclery is a delightful combo bike shop and coffee house.
+The Double Shot Cyclery is a delightful combo bike shop and coffee house.

 Southwestern Colorado’s night sky twinkles with stars.
 View them up close from the Gunnison Valley Observatory.
 The state’s largest research-quality telescope is open to the public on Friday and Saturday nights late June through August.
 Black Canyon of the Gunnison National Park is a designated International Dark-Sky Park for its exceptional opportunity to enjoy the night sky without light pollution.
 Check their calendar for special night-sky viewing events in summer.

 White-knuckle adventures await you on granite-topped Mt.
 Crested Butte: take the chairlift to access a web of mountain-biking trails.
 (Crested Butte is the sport’s self-proclaimed birthplace.)
 Or see how you fare at bungee jumping, rock climbing and disc golf at the Adventure Park, located at the base of Crested Butte Mountain Resort.

 Continue the action into the afternoon by rafting or fishing the gold-medal waters of the Taylor River.
 Gunnison County holds four state records for the largest rainbow, brown and lake trout, and kokanee salmon, a landlocked variety of salmon.
 Fishing, wildflower hikes and stand-up paddleboarding are top activities at Lake Irwin, as well.

 Ready for some downtime?
 Head into the historic town of Crested Butte.
 Its blocks of charming Victorian-era buildings form what the National Trust for Historic Preservation calls one of the country’s most distinctive towns to visit.

 And there’s plenty to do: Nearly every summer weekend features a gathering of some sort — the Wildflower Festival, Tour de Forks culinary festival, Crested Butte Music Festival.
 Or head to the Crested Butte Mountain Heritage Museum to see how the area's past residents lived.